Cardiac Scar Tissue After Stroke.

 Preventing Cardiac Scar Tissue

-Cleary, one would want to prevent these post-stroke cardiac problems.
-After all, about 35% of patients who develop severe cardiac fibrosis die within the first five years.
+Clearly, one would want to prevent these post-stroke cardiac problems.
+Myocardial fibrosis is not a benign finding.
+Across multiple cardiovascular conditions, the presence of cardiac fibrosis is associated with worse cardiac function, increased arrhythmia risk, heart failure progression, and increased mortality.
 Cardiac abnormalities add to the long-term burden of stroke.
 Five years post-stroke death or physical dependency occurred in 79% of people who had a haemorrhagic stroke and in 70.6% of those who had ischemic stroke.
-It’s serious!
+It’s serious.

-Simat and co tried blocking bone-marrow-to-heart migration of pro-inflammatory monocytes to prevent secondary cardiac comorbidity after stroke.
+Simats and colleagues tried blocking bone-marrow-to-heart migration of pro-inflammatory monocytes to prevent secondary cardiac comorbidity after stroke.
 They used a CCR2/CCR5 inhibitor and it worked to prevent cardiac fibrosis in their mice.
 Bristol-Myers Squibb are currently in the process of developing a CCR2/CCR5 inhibitor (BMS 813160) for use in humans, but they’re not there yet.

 A Helping Hand

 Another approach might be to block the effects of interleukin-1β.
 Fortunately, there have been substantial advances in our understanding of inflammation, especially the mechanisms involved in the resolution of inflammation.
-In principle, treatment with substances that resolve inflammation could curtail the long-term cardiac consequences of stroke by stopping inflammation.
+In principle, treatments that promote the resolution of inflammation could potentially reduce the long-term cardiac consequences of stroke..

-At Ormond Neuroscience, we have been using some remarkable supplements that change the way macrophages work, switching them from initiating inflammation to switching off inflammation.
-Specifically, these substances block the action of interleukin-1β.
+At Ormond Neuroscience, we have been using some remarkable supplements that change the way macrophages work, shifting macrophages from pro-inflammatory to pro-resolving states.
+Experimental evidence suggests that specialised pro-resolving mediators can reduce IL-1β and related inflammatory signalling pathways while promoting inflammatory resolution.
 These substances are not drugs but rather safe, natural supplements, derivatives of Omega-3.
-And the scientific research into their mechanism of action is rock solid.
+The mechanistic research underlying these pathways is substantial and continues to expand.

-If you think that you may be at risk of post-brain injury cardiac abnormailities due to persistent inflammation, please get in touch with Ormond Neuroscience.
+If you think that you may be at risk of post-brain injury cardiac abnormalities due to persistent inflammation, please get in touch with Ormond Neuroscience.